Spectral stability and perturbation results for kernel differentiation matrices on the sphere: Concluding remarks

 \section{Concluding remarks}

 The results of this paper have addressed important issues regarding the spectrum of DMs that arise in global and local kernel collocation methods and their stability under perturbations.
 However, there remain significant open questions in both the global and the local cases.
-We briefly note two interesting open problems: \begin{itemize} \item There is more to temporal stability of method of lines (or semi-discrete) approximations like \eqref{eq:semi_discrete} considered in section \ref{SS:energy_stability} than the spectrum of the DM $\MM_X$ or the energy stability of the solutions of \eqref{eq:semi_discrete}.
+We briefly note three interesting open problems: \begin{itemize} \item There is more to temporal stability of method of lines (or semi-discrete) approximations like \eqref{eq:semi_discrete} considered in section \ref{SS:energy_stability} than the spectrum of the DM $\MM_X$ or the energy stability of the solutions of \eqref{eq:semi_discrete}.
 Showing stability for the fully discrete problem (i.e., after discretizing \eqref{eq:semi_discrete} in time) requires addressing questions about the pseudospectra (resolvent stability)~\cite{TrefethenEmbree2005} or strong stability~\cite{Tadmor} of the DMs.
 In the latter case, \cite[Section 3.1]{Tadmor} considers the coercivity condition

 of a matrix in some inner product $\langle\cdot,\cdot\rangle_*$ (this is\cite[(3.2)]{Tadmor}).
 Coercivity guarantees stability of certain Runge-Kutta method applied to \eqref{eq:semi_discrete} provided a CFL-type condition holds. \item If $\sigma(\opL)\subset(-\infty,0]$ and $0\in\sigma(\opL)$, then a perturbed DM $\MM^{\epsilon}$ may fail to inherit the Hurwitz stability of $\MM_X$.
-In short, the results presented here do not guarantee that perturbation preserves weak Hurwitz stability (semi-stability). \end{itemize}
+In short, the results presented here do not guarantee that perturbation preserves weak Hurwitz stability (semi-stability). \item The challenge of obtaining useful perturbation errors for $\MFD_X$ that are similar to (\ref{perturbation_bound}) amounts to controlling the difference $ \opL \chi_k^{(j)}(x_j)-\opL\chi_j(x_j)$.
+Superficially, this may seem similar to $\opL b_j(x_j)-\opL\chi_j(x_j)$, but the challenge stems from the fact that the center $x_k$ associated with $\chi_k^{(j)}$ may be situated near to the boundary of the domain of $B(x_j,Kh|\log h|)$, which is where the decay conditions of the Lagrange functions are not yet well understood. \end{itemize}